ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2014-11-16-do-women-take-the-scenic-route.md

   )
 {% endhighlight %}

-### Step Two:
+### Step Two

-* Create a dataframe of all unique journeys
+* Calculate all the possible journeys, and pick a subset of those.

-Load the stations data.
+Load the stations data:

 {% highlight r %}